Categories ArchivesEnterprise Security

 Anatomy of an Attack Critical Security Checklist standard

 If you have seen me speak over the last couple of months, there is a good chance you heard me talk about advanced threats, sometimes in the context of the RSA breach.
 Near the end of these talks I either flashed up a slide that had a checklist of things detailing changes we made, or people asked me specifically (like what happened at the Evanta CISO Summit in San Francisco on Monday) what things we did to bolster our security.
 For those of you who have asked for access to this slide, I’ve gotten permission to post our Security Practices – Critical Checklist here.
 Enjoy!
-Possibly Related Posts: Selective Domain Filtering with Postfix and a SPAM Filtering Service Preventing Account ...
+Possibly Related Posts: Level Up Cybersecurity with Kasm Workspaces Let’s Encrypt for non-webservers Selective Domain ...

 Continue Reading